yangavin/.dotfiles/README.md

 # dotfiles

-This repository contains all my configuration dotfiles for zsh and git.
+This repository contains all my configuration dotfiles.
-Use stow to symlink the dotfiles to the `$HOME` directory.
+Use stow to symlink the `home` directory to the `$HOME` directory.

 ## Prerequisite